Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 Dating apps make it easier for people with hectic lives to meet someone.

-You can just take out your phone between meetings and swipe left or right for 10 minutes.
+You can just take out your phone between meetings and swipe left or right for five minutes.
 Stuck in line at the supermarket?
-Check out what Bumble has to offer until it’s your turn.
+Drop that hottie on Bumble a message.

-Also, you can filter more efficiently for no-nos.
-If you know that you would never date a smoker or a non-vegetarian, the app won’t show these people to you.
+Also, you can filter for no-nos.
+If you know that you would never date a smoker, the app won’t show you these people.
+This will spare you a lot of pointless interactions.

 Less Awkwardness

-If you are on a date with somebody and you just realized they are doing nothing for you, it can be tricky to let them down.
+If you are on a date with somebody and realize they are doing nothing for you, it can be tricky to let them down.
 They are right there in your face.

 With a dating app, because of the physical distance, that’s much easier.
-You just send them a quick text, done.
-If you want to, you can also block them.
-You don’t need to deal with their accusations.
+You just send them a quick text — done.
+If necessary, you can also block them.
+You don’t need to deal with their reproaches.

 Location Independence

-Another advantage of dating apps is that they give you access to a much larger dating pool.
+Dating apps give you access to a much larger geographical dating pool.

 However, it is a bit of a theoretical advantage.

-Unless you are in the position to travel at a moment’s notice, most people won’t be interested.
-Why would they waste their time with somebody they are never going to meet?
+Unless you are in a position to travel, most people won’t be interested.
+Why would they waste their time on somebody they are never going to meet?

 Cons